 Some companies impose a top-up limit, check before you request a card as the limit may not be high enough for your needs.

 Where To Get a Prepaid Card

-Many banks in Spain such as La Caixa or BBVA offer prepaid cards, although it’s not their main business and they aren’t heavily promoted.
+Many banks in Spain such as La Caixa or BBVA offer prepaid cards.
 Check online or ask at your local branch for a “tarjeta prepago”.